ranedk/tuts/kotlin/kotlintuts/README.md

 /*
 Boxed numbers (Nullable reference)
-Number will be in stored as primitive types in JVM However, to manage nullable numbers better (the dreaded NullPointerException), Kotiln provides nullable number reference which is "Boxed" inside an object */
+Number will be stored as primitive types in JVM However, to manage nullable numbers better (the dreaded NullPointerException), Kotiln provides nullable number reference which is "Boxed" inside an object */